openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/mxnet_specific/Convert_Style_Transfer_From_MXNet.md

 .. warning::

-   Note that OpenVINO support for Apache MXNet, is currently being deprecated and will be removed entirely in the future.
+   Note that OpenVINO support for Apache MXNet is currently being deprecated and will be removed entirely in the future.